openquantumhardware/qick/README.md

 We welcome comments, bug reports, and feature requests via GitHub Issues.

-You can chat with us in the #qick channel on the [Unitary Fund Discord](http://discord.unitary.fund/), where we also have [weekly office hours](https://www.addevent.com/event/lw18055508).
+Find us on the [Unitary Fund Discord](http://discord.unitary.fund/): chat with us in the #qick channel or the [weekly office hours](https://www.addevent.com/event/lw18055508).

 License
 -------